-Prerequisite: Algebra II or concurrent enrollment; PLTW Principles of Engineering (POE) or Introduction to Engineering Design (IED).
-Principles of Engineering is recommended.
+Prerequisite: Algebra II or concurrent enrollment; Physics or concurrent enrollment; PLTW Engineering Science (POE) or Introduction to Engineering Design (IED).
+Engineering Science (POE) is recommended.

+This PLTW course is designed for independent learners with strong analytical skills who have an interest in the field of aviation and are interested in pursuing an engineering career.
 Aerospace Engineering is the study of the engineering discipline which develops new technologies for use in aviation, defense systems, and space exploration.
 The course explores the evolution of flight, flight fundamentals, navigation and control, aerospace materials, propulsion, space travel, orbital mechanics, ergonomics, remotely operated systems and related careers.
 In addition the course presents alternative applications for aerospace engineering concepts.
 Students will analyze, design, and build aerospace systems.
 While implementing these designs, students will continually hone their interpersonal skills, creativity, and application of the design process.
-Students apply knowledge gained throughout the course in a final multi-media project to envision their future professional accomplishments.
+Projects completed outside of the classroom are required for this course.